pequet/obsidian-daily-note-link-manager/README.md

 `$= const { DailyNoteLinkManager } = customJS; dv.span(DailyNoteLinkManager.generateDailyLinks({ dv: dv }));`
 ```

-This will dynamically insert navigation links into your daily notes.
+This will dynamically insert the navigation header and a list of that day's inbox entries into your daily notes.

 ### Debugging
 If the script isn't working as expected, you can enable a debug mode to get detailed logs in the developer console.